 I love a rustic, easy recipe, especially when I can take basic ingredients and elevate them with delicious cheeses and lots of fresh herbs.

-We’ve made spinach pie as simple as garlic, salt, and pepper, but we also don’t hesitate to toss in sprigs of fresh herbs like dill and basil, some savory sautรฉed mushrooms and crispy heaps of golden brown bacon.
+Weโve made spinach pie as simple as garlic, salt, and pepper, but we also donโt hesitate to toss in sprigs of herbs like fresh parsley, dill, and basil, some savory sautรฉed mushrooms and crispy heaps of golden brown bacon.

-In the colder months, we might pair this dish with a whole, roasted chicken, or even on its own with crispy potatoes drizzled with lemon juice.
+This dish is delicious served with a fresh garden salad dressed in homemade ranch.
+In the colder months, we might pair it with a whole, roasted chicken, or even on its own with crispy potatoes drizzled with lemon juice.

 Simple, rustic, and nourishing are key.

-Nutrient rich veggies: Spinach is jam-packed into this pie, along with fragrant garlic and onions.
+Nutrient rich veggies: Spinach is jam-packed into this delicious spinach pie, along with fragrant garlic and onions.
+It is a great way to pack in some nutritious veggies.

-Family-friendly: While spinach doesn’t immediately strike you as a family favorite, the way it’s cooked up in this dish has won over my pickiest eaters.
-Butter and cheese (and flaky crust) go a long way in making this cooked spinach a family-friendly option.
+Family-friendly: While spinach doesnโt immediately strike you as a family favorite, the way this main ingredient is cooked up in this dish has won over my pickiest eaters.
+Butter, cheese, and flaky crust go a long way in making this cooked spinach a family-friendly option.

 Tips